www-splitcells-net/net.splitcells.network/README.md

 We provide an open source ecosystem centered around optimization and operations research.

 The main project is the [Generic Allocator](http://splitcells.net/net/splitcells/gel/index.html).
-It is a Java framework providing modeling, analytic and solving capabilities regarding optimization problems.
 A detailed introduction and documentation can be found [here](http://splitcells.net/net/splitcells/gel/index.html).

 An overview of the projects can be found [here](#networks-structure).